 Just to the east of our accommodation and running through the center of Tomar is the River Nabão.
 This is a lovely place to stroll along, where shops and restaurants abound.

 Here is the bridge on the Rua Marquês Pombal in the center of Tomar.
 It is on the route where the Camino Portugués continues onward and through town.
 You can see the Knights Templar castle up on the hill in the background.

 Indeed the castle dominates the view from almost all spots in town!
 Here is our view as we walked westward on the Rua Serpa Pinto, from our hostal.

-As we continued our walk, we came to the central plaza, where the all the action is, the Praça da Rèpública or Republic Plaza.
-The beautiful azulejo tile on the wall indentifies where you are, if you haven't figured it out already!
+As we continued our walk, we came to the central plaza, where all the action is, the Praça da Rèpública or Republic Plaza.
+The beautiful azulejo tile on the wall identifies where you are, if you haven't figured it out already!

 Dominating this plaza is the statue of the city founder, Dom Gualdim de Pais.
 The city hall or Câmara Municipal de Tomar forms the backdrop, with vestiges of the fortress walls on top of the hill, that can be seen in the background.
 It is a beautiful square, surrounded by cafés and restaurants.
 For more photos of the square, see day five, but our goal this day was reaching the Convento on the hill.

 We crossed the plaza towards the City Hall.
 The way to the Convento de Cristo leaves from the side street to the left of the Câmara Municipal de Tomar (City Hall).
 This is also the beginning of the Caminho Nascente to Fátima.

 Pictured below you can see the small side street, the Calçada de São Tiago and the blue arrow on the electric box, on the left side of the photo.
 Here is the beginning of the Camino Nascente from Tomar to Fátima.